praveenjuge/praveenjuge/content/blog/how-i-overcame-youtube-addiction/index.md

    YouTube is available everywhere, it doesn’t need to be on your phone or tablet.
 You can always watch in your mobile browser for something urgent.

-   Mobile apps have 30% higher engagement rate. we go back to an app more often than a website.
+   Mobile apps have 30% higher engagement rate.
+We actively go back to an app more often than a website.
 That’s why everyone keeps pushing you to download their app.
 Don’t.

 5. **Remove all subscriptions**